jskov/mada-style-gradle/README.md

 * `dk.mada.style.errorprone.ignore-test-source = false`
  Boolean flag to control scanning of test source
 * `dk.mada.style.errorprone.ignore-generated-source = false`
  Boolean flag to control scanning of generated source
+ Note: works poorly with Immutable generated sources (as they cannot be referenced from the main sources when enabled)
 * `dk.mada.style.errorprone.excluded-paths-regexp = `
  Optional regular expression used to exclude files from scanning